A Complete Guide to the CSS Profile for College

 Double-Check Everything Before You Submit

-Never submit the CSS Profile without looking over all of the information in it first.
+Never submit the CSS Profile without looking over all the information in it.
 You'll need to confirm you've answered every question accurately and supplied all necessary documents.
-Even just one small mistake could compromise your prospects for institutional aid, so try to commit an entire session to looking over your application alongside your parents.
+Just one small mistake could compromise your prospects for institutional aid, so try to commit an entire session to looking over your application alongside your parents or guardians.

 Feature Image: fizkes / iStock / Getty Images Plus